 What Are the Differences?

-Federal notice of cure: An example that distinguishes a notice to cure from a show cause letter is where the time for performance has passed, and the government issues a show cause letter.
+Federal notice of cure: An example that distinguishes a cure notice to from a show cause letter is where the time for performance has passed, and the government issues a show cause letter.
 Here a cure notice would not be appropriate because the performance period has already ended.
 Under FAR Part 52.212-4(m) does not require a contract cure notice for failures to deliver on time.

 Show cause: When the government issues a show cause letter, on the other hand, comes into play when the government has made a preliminary decision to the terminate the contract for default.
 Your response would then have to convince the contracting officer why he or she should not issue a default.